Alex Zuker: Early work and education

-Born in Buenos Aires, Argentina, Alex Zuker has been a recording musician/composer/bassist since age 15 and became an icon a whole generation of Argentine musicians has followed.
-He started his musical studies in Buenos Aires' Santa Cecilia Conservatory at age 8.
-After touring and recording with important Argentine bands like Pedro y Pablo (Trova) and Mahatma (Polygram), he traveled to the United States where he attended composition courses at Berklee College of Music.
-He returned to Argentina in 1974 and formed tango fusion band ALAS together with Gustavo Moretto and Carlos Gustavo Riganti.
-Mr. Zuker was ALAS' original bass guitar player and co-arranger.
-They toured extensively throughout South America.
-In 1980 he had a personal encounter with John Lennon, the details of which have been retold by the media through different sources like Universo Beat Radio, Pagina12, the renown USA FM radio franchise Breakfast With The Beatles and others.
-As guest bassist he toured with nationally with the renown tango fusion group Tanghetto in July 2018, which culminated with a sold-out performance at NYC's Lincoln Center.
+Born in Buenos Aires, Argentina, Alex Zuker began his musical studies at Buenos Aires' Conservatorio di Musica Santa Cecilia at age 8.
+He started his recording career as a bassist and composer around age 15 and has since toured and recorded with prominent Argentine groups, including Pedro y Pablo (Trova) and Mahatma (PolyGram).
+He later traveled to the United States, where he attended composition courses at the Berklee College of Music.
+He returned to Argentina in 1974 and formed the tango fusion band Alas together with Gustavo Moretto and Carlos Gustavo Riganti.
+Zuker was Alas's original bass guitar player and co-arranger; they toured extensively throughout South America.
+In 1980, he had a personal encounter with John Lennon, the details of which have been retold by the media through different sources like Universo Beat Radio, Página 12, and Breakfast with the Beatles.
+As guest bassist, he toured the USA with the tango fusion group Tanghetto in July 2018, culminating in a sold-out performance at New York City's Lincoln Center.

 Career and present work

-Alex Zuker has also worked as a bassist and writer with prominent names like Edgar Winter, Steve Katz, Miguel Cantilo, Nito Mestre, Excalibur, Innocents, Beledo, Alias4, Cumbo, Los Iracundos and others.
-“He has recorded sixteen albums”, written children and film music and produced other artists.
+Zuker has also worked as a bassist and composer with musicians including Edgar Winter, Steve Katz, Miguel Cantilo, Nito Mestre, Excalibur, the Innocents, Beledo, Alias4, Cumbo, Los Iracundos, and others.
+He has recorded sixteen albums, written children's and film music, and produced other artists' music.